uliba3/Todo-List/README.md

 2. Open the `index.html` file in your web browser.

+Or, you can access the live demo [here](https://uliba3.github.io/Todo-List/dist/).

 ## Usage

 - To add a new todo, enter the todo text in the "Todo Text" input field and optionally set a due date using the "Due Date" input field.
 Then click the "Add Todo" button.